 Students are then given an opportunity to practice the concepts on the homework assignment. (generally ranging from 8 to 16 problems)

 The following day, students will grade their own homework and see first hand what mistakes were made.

 Students are then given an opportunity to ask questions, and I will re-work any problems they did not understand.

-Like last semester, I will allow students to redo their homework assignments for a 75% credit.
+I will allow students to redo their homework assignments for a 75% credit.
 Redos are only available if the assignment was complete and turned in on time.
 (Late grades can not be re-done for a higher grade.)
 Since students grade their own homework and are given a chance to ask questions, redoing the assignment is a great way to correct their mistakes and pick up some extra points for their average.
 Redos should be completed quickly while the information is fresh in their mind.

 There is a “Homework” basket in the front of my class room.
 Students need to have their Name, Hour, and Assignment on their paper.
 If any of this information is missing, it is difficult to put a grade in the grade book.
 If a student believes they handed in a paper and a grade has not been entered in the grade book, they may want to check the “Homework” basket.

 The Weatherford Schools have purchased a program called ALEKS.
 It is a program that will give students a individualized education based on their own strengths and weaknesses.
-At this point in the school year, students should have completed at least 50% of the curriculum.
-If they have not reached 50%, I would encourage them to work toward their goal at home.
-If they would like to work during their “Nest” time, I have a computer and iPad available in my room, or we can set up a time to work in the computer lab.
+The math department would like for all students to reach an 80% completion rate before the Oklahoma State Testing in April.
+I would encourage all students to work toward their goal at home.
+If they would like to work during their Advisory time, they can pick the ALEKS room as their reward room for the week.
 The ALEKS program is a great way for students to get the individualized learning that they need at their own pace.
 I can not stress enough how valuable this could be to prepare for State Testing and/or ACT Aspire testing.